tintin10q/headless-henk/README.md

 A headless [placeNL](https://github.com/PlaceNL/Chief) client written in [python](https://www.python.org/) 3.10.

-## How to get reddit jwt?

-The easiest way is to just run `login.py` to get a token.
-This will also automatically add the token to the config.toml.
-You can also run `login.py` by doing `poetry run login`

-You can also go to the website:

-1. Go to r/place
-2. Open dev tools by pressing `ctrl+shift+i`
-3. Click on the network tab
-4. Locate the pause button but do not press it, it looks like a stop button on chrome.
-4. Now in the list of request find a `post` request to `https://gql-realtime-2.reddit.com/query`
-5. Press the pause button to stop new request from coming in
-6. Click on the post request in the list
-7. Click on `headers`
-8. Find the Authorization header
-9. Copy the value of the authorization header.
-It should start with `Bearer ` and then a bunch of letters seperated.

-> Realize that these tokens are valid for about 1440 minutes.
-There is no auto token refresh functionality yet.
-This is
-> also because I don't know how reddit refreshes their tokens.
-Let me know if you konw.

-**Be sure to not share this jwt with others!**

 # Configuration

 You can configure Henk with using a [toml](https://toml.io/) file or using env vars.

 ## Toml Config File

 You can set the options in a toml configuration file.
-By default this file is [config.toml](config.toml) in the same directory as the program.
+By default, this file is [config.toml](config.toml) in the same directory as the program.
 You can also change where this file is located using the `--config` flag.